kohei-us/ixion/README.md

 it's recommended that you also use the latest mdds source code from its repository for the build, else you may encounter build issues or test failures.

-## Python binding
-Starting with version 0.9.0, Ixion provides Python binding for those who wish to use Ixion from Python scripts.
-Refer to this [documentation](http://kohei.us/files/ixion/pydoc/current) for more details on how to use Ixion's Python API.